Germany players cover mouths at World Cup in FIFA protest | KRDO

 Qatar has been under scrutiny for its human rights record and laws criminalizing homosexuality.

-Soccer’s governing body issued its warning Monday just hours before England and the Netherlands were set to play with their captains wearing the heart-shaped, multicolored logo of the “One Love” campaign.
-FIFA said the players would immediately be shown a yellow card and could face further consequences.
+FIFA issued its warning to the federations on Monday, hours before England and the Netherlands were set to play with their captains wearing the “One Love” armbands.
+The governing body said the players would immediately be shown a yellow card and could face further consequences.

-Germany coach Hansi Flick and soccer federation president Bernd Neuendorf were among those to criticize FIFA’s decision.

-German Interior Minister Nancy Faeser, who is also responsible for sports, wore a “One Love” armband in the stands at the Germany-Japan game, where she was sitting beside FIFA president Gianni Infantino.
-Faeser tweeted a photo of herself wearing it with the hashtag #OneLove.
+German Interior Minister Nancy Faeser, who is also responsible for sports, wore a “One Love” armband in the stands at the Germany game, where she was sitting beside FIFA president Gianni Infantino.
+Faeser posted a photo of herself on Twitter wearing it with the hashtag #OneLove.

 Earlier, Faeser criticized Qatar for forcing a German fan to remove a rainbow-colored armband and headband at another game.